gardevoeri/gardevoeri/README.md

 ### Hey everyone!👋
 🌱 I’m currently studying to became a Data Scientist!
 <br>
-🤔 I’m looking for help with basicaly everything, I'm a real beginner.😆

 Very ansious to share and learn from everyone! ❤
 <hr>